reactjs/react.dev/content/docs/context.md

 `embed:context/multiple-contexts.js`

 If two or more context values are often used together, you might want to consider creating your own render prop component that provides both.

-### Accessing Context in Lifecycle Methods

-Accessing values from context in lifecycle methods is a relatively common use case.
-Instead of adding context to every lifecycle method, you just need to pass it as a prop, and then work with it just like you'd normally work with a prop.

-`embed:context/lifecycles.js`

-### Consuming Context with a HOC

-Some types of contexts are consumed by many components (e.g. theme or localization).
-It can be tedious to explicitly wrap each dependency with a `<Context.Consumer>` element.
-A [higher-order component](/docs/higher-order-components.html) can help with this.

-For example, a button component might consume a theme context like so:

-`embed:context/higher-order-component-before.js`

-That's alright for a few components, but what if we wanted to use the theme context in a lot of places?

-We could create a higher-order component called `withTheme`:

-`embed:context/higher-order-component.js`

-Now any component that depends on the theme context can easily subscribe to it using the `withTheme` function we've created:

-`embed:context/higher-order-component-usage.js`

-### Forwarding Refs to Context Consumers

-One issue with the render prop API is that refs don't automatically get passed to wrapped elements.
-To get around this, use `React.forwardRef`:

-**fancy-button.js**
-`embed:context/forwarding-refs-fancy-button.js`

-**app.js**
-`embed:context/forwarding-refs-app.js`

 ## Caveats